francescolosterzo/francescolosterzo.github.io/_posts/2021-01-18-logsoftmax.md

 ---
 layout: post
-title: The art of craftsmanship
+title: The power of craftsmanship
 date: 2020-01-18
 ---